Logo

 If you’ve opened multiple credit cards in a short period of time, wait until some of the inquiries clear off your account.
 It generally takes 18-24 months from the time an account is opened for the credit inquiry to clear.

-Find a coborrower.
+Find a co-borrower.

 Get quotes from multiple lenders.

 Like all things in life, shopping around is the best way to find the best loan options available.
 By comparing quotes from multiple lenders, you’ll be able to find the best interest rate available to you.
-LendingClub, for example, allows you to check your loan rate without affecting your credit score.
+LendingClub, for example, allows you to check your loan rate without impacting your credit score.

 When it comes to personal loans, all lenders are not equal.
 Recognizing what to look for outside of interest rate will help you to avoid signing on the dotted line with a potentially iffy institution.